wyang17/SQuIRE/README.md

 We recommend using [Conda](https://conda.io/docs/) for SQuIRE installation.

 Conda is a package manager that installs and runs packages and their dependencies.
 Conda also creates virtual environments and allows users to switch between those environments.
 The instructions below installs Conda and creates a virtual environment in which to install software required by SQuIRE.
-Following these instructions ensures that SQuIRE has the correct software versions and dependencies and prevents conflicts with other software
+Following these instructions ensures that SQuIRE has the correct software versions and dependencies and prevents software conflicts.

 1. Download Miniconda from https://conda.io/miniconda.html